 Sherwin Peter Cedeno is currently a Lecturer of Statistics at the University of Pittsburgh, Pennsylvania, U.S.A.
 He is a native of the Republic of Trinidad and Tobago.

 He started his formal education at Saint Mary’s University in Halifax, Nova Scotia, Canada in Astrophysics.
-He returned to Trinidad and Tobago in 2010 and attended the University of the West Indies at St. Augustine where he earned his bachelor’s degree in Mathematics & Physics and his Master’s Degree in Statistics.
-He went on to earn his PhD in Statistics in 2020 at the University of the West Indies working on Multiple Hypothesis Testing procedures and improvements in false discovery rates in high dimensional data.
+He returned to Trinidad and Tobago in 2010 and attended the University of the West Indies at St. Augustine where he earned his Bachelor’s degree in Mathematics & Physics and his Master’s Degree in Statistics.
+Sherwin will earn his PhD in Statistics later in 2020 from the University of the West Indies.
+His work focused on Multiple Hypothesis Testing procedures and improvements in false discovery rates in high dimensional data.
 During his doctoral training he became very interested in genetics, infectious disease dynamics, and the application of Mathematical analysis to these problems.

 Sherwin is a very committed and passionate teacher who believes that every student can learn stereotypically complicated ideas and concepts.
 Apart from academic work he is interested in hiking, logging trails using G.P.S., photography, classical music, and cooking.